An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

 Each new $p$-adic Iwasawa Main Conjecture that is proved brings the worlds of analysis and arithmetic a little closer together.
 They can also bring us closer to our original goal of, for example, BSD.
 Indeed, the current state-of-the-art results towards BSD have arisen as consequences of Iwasawa theory.

-To elaborate, if we want to attack BSD, there are two natural subquestions. \begin{itemize} \item[(a)] We could try to prove that $\ord_{s=1} L(E,s) \leq \mathrm{rank}_{\Z} E(\Q).$ A natural approach is to try to construct enough independent rational points on the elliptic curve.
+To elaborate, let us summarise some fundamental work ($p$-adic and otherwise) on BSD.
+There are two natural subquestions. \begin{itemize} \item[(a)] We could try to prove that $\ord_{s=1} L(E,s) \leq \mathrm{rank}_{\Z} E(\Q).$ A natural approach is to try to construct enough independent rational points on the elliptic curve.
 The theory of \emph{Heegner points} is based on such an idea.
-More recently, the $p$-adic theory of \emph{Stark--Heegner points}, initiated in \cite{Dar01}, has been used with some success.
-These constructions tend to give points of infinite order on $E(\Q)$ if and only if the $L$-function vanishes to a certain order (for example, a Heegner point has infinite order if and only if the order of vanishing is precisely 1).
-These constructions are beautifully summarised in \cite{DarmonBook}.
+A Heegner point in $E(\Q)$ has infinite order if and only if $\mathrm{ord}_{s=1}L(E,s) = 1$.
+This yields the above inequality in this case.

-\item[(b)] Conversely, we could try and prove that $\ord_{s=1} L(E,s) \geq \rank_{\Z} E(\Q).$ In this case we want to \emph{bound} the number of points.
-One method for trying to do this uses \emph{Euler systems} (see \cite{Rub00} for a comprehensive introduction).
-The primary application of the theory of Euler systems is in bounding certain Galois cohomology groups, known as \emph{Selmer groups}, which are defined using local behaviour and can be viewed as a cohomological interpretation of the group of rational points on $E$.
-The difference between the Selmer group and $E(\Q)$ is captured in the \emph{Tate--Shafarevich group} $\Sha(E/\Q)$, which is a torsion abelian group that is conjecturally finite.
-If the $p$-part of $\Sha(E/\Q)$ is finite, then the $p$-Selmer group and the group $E(\Q)$ have the same rank (as abelian groups), so bounding the Selmer group is equivalent to bounding $E(\Q)$. \end{itemize}
+\item[(b)] Conversely, we could try and prove that $\ord_{s=1} L(E,s) \geq \rank_{\Z} E(\Q).$ In this case we want to bound the number of rational points.
+One method for trying to do this uses \emph{Euler systems} attached to $p$-adic Galois representations (see \cite{Rub00} for a comprehensive introduction).
+The main application of Euler systems is in bounding certain Galois cohomology groups, known as \emph{Selmer groups} (cf.\ \S \ref{sec:greenberg selmer}), which are defined using local behaviour and can be viewed as a cohomological interpretation of the group of rational points on $E$.
+Indeed, let $\Sha(E/\Q)$ denote the \emph{Tate--Shafarevich group} of $E$, a torsion abelian group that is conjecturally finite.
+If the subgroup $\Sha(E/\Q)[p^\infty] \leq \Sha(E/\Q)$ of elements with $p$-power order is finite, then the $\Z$-rank of $E(\Q)$ is equal to the $\Zp$-corank\footnote{That is, the rank of the Pontryagin dual of the $p$-Selmer group; see \cite[\S2.1.4]{Ski18}.} of the $p$-Selmer group.
+In this case, bounding the $p$-Selmer group is equivalent to bounding $E(\Q)$. \end{itemize}

 The ideas above have led to special cases of the conjecture; in particular, we now know it to be true (under some assumptions) when $\ord_{s=1}L(E,s) \leq 1$ due to work of Kolyvagin, Gross--Zagier and Murty--Murty (see \cite{Kol88}, \cite{GZ86} and \cite{MM91}).
-More recent research in this area has led to results towards the converse \cite{Ski20}, as well as towards the leading term formula \cite{JSW15}.
+More recent Iwasawa-theoretic research building on the above has led to results towards the converse \cite{Ski20}, as well as towards the leading term formula \cite{JSW15}.